 - My voice is engaging.
 I speak at a relatively slow pace, in a pleasant tone and at moderate volume.
 The feedback I’ve gotten from others is that my voice is inviting, soothing, calming, and even “Like Mr. Rogers!”

-These examples Heart Magnet messages tell me I am on the right track in again offering this monthly workshop series.
+These Heart Magnet messages tell me I am on the right track in again offering this monthly workshop series.

-These messages guide me in planning what I will be doing in the coming year.
+They guide me in planning what I will be doing in the coming year.
 They help me choose what to say yes to, and equally importantly, help see what to decline.

 What were those stop signs?